 III.
-One Semester hour of Russian 270: CLAC (Culture and Language across the Curriculum) One semester hour of Russian 370: CLAC (Culture and Language across the Curriculum)
+One credit of Russian 270: CLAC (Culture and Language across the Curriculum) One credit of Russian 370: CLAC (Culture and Language across the Curriculum)

 IV.
-Four semester hours chosen from:
+Four credits chosen from:

-Russian 130: Topics in Translation

-History 251: History of Russia to 1796

-History 252: History of Russia from 1796
+Russian 130: Topics in Translation History 251: History of Russia to 1796 History 252: History of Russia from 1796